EEG-Driven 3D Object Reconstruction with Style Consistency and Diffusion Prior: Methodology

 here, $y$ represents latent EEG codes, ${{z}_{t}}$ denotes the noisy latent representation, $\frac{\partial z}{\partial x}$ refers to the gradient of the LDM encoder, and $\frac{\partial x}{\partial \theta }$ represents the gradient of the rendered image.

-\paragraph{\textbf{EEG-Text Information Aligning with NeRF}}According to ${{\mathcal{L}}_{SDS}}$ in DreamFusion, this function is used to measure the similarity between novel views and text prompts.
+\paragraph{\textbf{EEG-Image Information Aligning with NeRF}}According to ${{\mathcal{L}}_{SDS}}$ in DreamFusion, this function is used to measure the similarity between novel views and text prompts.
 However, in this work, 3D objects are generated based on EEG signals, thus requiring further alignment between the EEG signals and novel views from different perspectives.
-To achieve this, we leverage a pretrained CLIP text encoder to align the EEG signals with the novel views.
+To achieve this, we leverage a pretrained CLIP image encoder to align the EEG signals with the novel views.
 The corresponding loss function is as follows:

-Here, ${{E}_{clip}}(T/I)$ includes the CLIP image encoder and text encoder.
-Our objective is to align the text prompt of the novel view’s rendered image $g(\theta )$, the text prompt of the denoising image under the diffusion prior of EEG, our goal is to align the novel view image with the reference image.
+Here, ${{E}_{CLIP}}(T/I)$ includes the CLIP image encoder.
+By adding a similarity loss to the novel view image $g(\theta )$ obtained under the diffusion prior of EEG, our goal is to align the novel view image with the reference image.

 \paragraph{\textbf{Neural Style Transfer}}As shown in Figure \ref{style_method}, the goal of neural style transfer is to transfer the style ${{I}_{s}}$ of GT onto the content image ${{I}_{c}}$, generating a stylized image ${{I}_{o}}$, while ensuring that the reconstructed image preserves the color realism of the GT and the content remains unchanged.
 According to ~\cite{Chiu_2022_CVPR, Li_2018_ECCV}, adding a new loss term to the optimization objective enhances the realism of stylized images produced by the neural style transfer algorithm, particularly in preserving the local structures of the content image.
 Building upon these references, we incorporate both style loss and content loss in the style transfer process.
 We utilize a pretrained VGG network to extract features from the target image, which are used to compute the content and style losses.
 By combining these two losses, the network generates new images that retain the content while adopting a specific style.
 To achieve the aforementioned style transfer, we use the pretrained VGG feature extractor $\phi (\cdot )$ to extract content and style features, denoted as ${{F}_{c}}=\phi ({{I}_{c}})$ and ${{F}_{s}}=\phi ({{I}_{s}})$, respectively.
 The output image ${{I}_{o}}$ is optimized using the following objective function, which includes content loss ${{\mathcal{L}}_{content}}$ and style loss ${{\mathcal{L}}_{style}}$: